Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-6. Master's Studentship in Photonic Sensors for Environmental Applications
+6. Master's Studentship Opportunity in Photonic Sensors for Environmental Applications

 Are you passionate about using technology to advance sustainability?
 Join the Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
-We are offering two Master’s scholarships focused on developing innovative photonic sensors for environmental applications.
+We are inviting applications for two Master’s scholarship opportunities focused on developing innovative photonic sensors for environmental applications.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a Master's degree in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a Master's degree in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: